 Being present at the office every day, drafting agreements, dictating into dictaphones with secretaries then transcribing dictation only for the lawyer to further review the draft, meeting face to face with clients, manually reviewing contracts – how lawyers work has not really changed through the last decades.
 When it comes to technology and innovation, one of the oldest professions in the world seems to be lagging behind.
-Lawyers still often rely on support staff, antiquated methods and paper-driven processes.
+Digital Law Firm lawyers still often rely on support staff, antiquated methods and paper-driven processes.

 The rest of the world on the other hand, seems to be more and more tech reliant.
 From communications to manufacturing, finance and retail, digital technologies have transformed entire markets and business models.
 We are nowhere near the end, as a new wave of emerging technologies, such as artificial intelligence, blockchain, 5G and more come knocking at our doors.

 Many of us in the legal world have welcomed innovation and taken it as an opportunity to tie our traditional profession to the exciting area of tech.
 Technology lawyers have been around for decades, starting with telecoms and IT contracts and evolving as new tech has come to the fore.
 That said, often, however, the law firms who advise on tech have barely practiced what they preach.
 Law firms have been slow to embrace digitalization and work without embracing the very technology tools they should advise on.
 This usually ends up costing both clients and lawyers in efficiency, resources and capabilities.

 At Orbital Law we wanted to build our practice differently.
 After over 20 years of working for tech companies and large corporations, we wanted to leverage the power of technology in our everyday work.
 That meant using digital solutions for everything from collaboration, to client onboarding, to billing and signatures.
 Our aim was to live and breathe tech and we will be covering why and how we did it in this article.

 What it really means to be a technology lawyer